-Open port means either a TCP or a UDP port number is actively accepting packets.
-If a service is running on a specific port, that port is utilised and can’t be used for other purposes (by another service).
-For example, you can run a website using Apache web server on port 80/TCP.
-In contract, a port that rejects or ignores the connection attempts is called a closed port.
+Open port means a TCP or a UDP port number actively accepting packets.
+If a service runs on a specific port, that port is utilised and can’t be used for other purposes (by another service).
+For example, you can run a website using an Apache web server on port 80/TCP.
+In contrast, a port that rejects or ignores the connection attempts is called a closed port.

-- Open Port: An application is actively accepting connections on this port, that serves the primary goal of port scans.
+- Open Port: An application actively accepts connections on this port that serve port scans’ primary goal.

-- Closed Port: A port is accessible, but no application is listening on it.
-Administrators should block such ports at the firewall level and this could be exploited in context of an already exploited situation where an attacker has compromised another system.
-This closed port can then be used as outbound port traversing across the firewall.
+- Closed Port: A port is accessible, but no application is listening to it.
+Administrators should block such ports at the firewall level, which could be exploited in an already exploited situation where an attacker has compromised another system.
+This closed port can be used as an outbound port traversing the firewall.

 - Filtered Port: This is no response situation where all requests are filtered, dropped or blocked.
 It is likely due to a filtering device.

-Some port scanners have also implemented their own versions with more options, such as nmap has six port states based on responses to help to interpret port scan results.
+Some open port scanners have also implemented their own versions with more options, such as Nmap has six port states based on responses to help to interpret port scan results.

 Ports numbers 1-1024 are known as privileged ports as standard users (non-administrator or non-root users) cannot run any services on these ports.
 All other ports are known as standard ports.

-Yes, that’s written in upper case as there are lots of myths on the internet around how an open port can get your computer hacked, viruses can take over and all that.
-Often, lack of understanding and spread of fear and concerns makes bad sentiments travel faster than truth.
+There are many myths on the internet around how an open port can get your computer hacked; viruses can take over and all that.
+Often, lack of understanding and spread of fear and concerns makes such sentiments travel faster than truth.

-Open ports are dangerous if services running on these ports are misconfigured, vulnerable, or unpatched.
-Some ports are meant for internal exposure only; for example, SMB protocol is intended for internal file and print sharing use within an organisation.
-Exposing this service on the internet means ports on these services are open and accept connections from the internet.
 A threat actor would then attempt to find any security vulnerabilities in these services that can be successfully exploited to gain unauthorised remote access leading to a system compromise.
-For large organisations, a firewall is used as the front door that stops all such ports from communicating to the outside world.
+A firewall is used as the front door for large organisations that stops all such ports from communicating to the outside world.
 This is why a firewall is necessary to maintain a minimal attack surface exposure for the internal networks.
 Wormable exploits often target open ports for services that have vulnerabilities or misconfigured.